mkotyak/swiftui_experiments_navigation_stack/README.md

-This project is a practical exploration of NavigationStack using NavigationPath()
+This projects are practical exploration of NavigationStack.

+NavigationStackBasic - is a siple project without using any architecture NavigationStackMVVW - is a project that is implemented using MVVM architecture